Admission to the Chinese Experimental Post Baccalaureate Teacher Certification Program

 Complete the online application for admission to the Chinese Experimental Teacher Certification program.

-Submit an essay in response to an essay question (an essay question will be e-mailed to the applicant after the application has been received).
+Submit an essay in response to the essay question (an essay question will be e-mailed to the applicant after the application has been received).

 Submit official transcripts from all undergraduate and graduate institutions attended showing an overall GPA of 2.75 or higher (official transcripts must be received in an unopened, sealed envelope sent directly from the issuing institution).
 Transcripts from foreign universities must be submitted in sets of two, containing both English and the foreign language.
 Official graduate certificates from foreign universities are also required in both languages.
 Admission will be considered on an individual basis when candidates have baccalaureate degrees from foreign universities and cumulative GPAs between 2.50 and 2.75.